nomike/nomikes_python_challenges/chapters/3/3.2/index.md

     license_plates.append(car.license_plate)
 ```

-## For loops
+## For-loops

-While loops are great if you don't know how many items you want to loop over.
+While-loops are great if you don't know how many items you want to loop over.
 If have a finit list of items however, you might want to use a for-loop instead:

 ```python
 colors = ["red", "yellow", "green", "blue"]